 4) We have a huge service department that services a densely populated service area that is dedicated to providing outstanding service.
 Beware of companies that are located more than 20 miles away.

-5) We have 4 dedicated office people to help answer your questions and schedule your service needs
+5) We have 6 dedicated office people to help answer your questions and schedule your service needs and 16 service technicians

 Do your research, look at the BBB, subscribe to Angie’s List or Washington Checkbook, check references, ask for a detailed drawing of your plan, look at their website, call their office and make sure someone answers your call, just remember

 “The sting of low quality is remembered long after the sweetness of low price is forgotten”.

 How long have you been in business?